Fish oil for dogs is a great alternative when whole fish isn’t an option.

 It’s more concentrated than salmon, pollock, krill, and cod liver oil.

 The fish oil is manufactured in a 100% carbon neutral, ISO-9001, and GMP (Good Manufacturing Practices)-certified facility in Iceland.
 This means that the facility meets international quality management standards.

 This natural, d-alpha tocopherol vitamin E is a powerful antioxidant and the most biologically active form of vitamin E you can get!

-It helps keep the oil fresh, and is derived from non-GMO Argentinian sunflowers (GMO is short for Genetically Modified Organisms).
+It helps keep the oil fresh, and is derived from non-GMO Argentinian sunflowers.

 It also helps protect dogs (& cats) from free radicals and oxidative stress.
-Dogs need more Vitamin E when consuming more dietary fats (such as Omega-3s, so it’s pretty clever to combine the Omega-3s with the Vitamin E, rather than having to supplement the Vitamin E separately).
+Dogs need more Vitamin E when consuming more dietary fats like Omega-3s.
+That’s why it’s pretty clever to combine the Omega-3s with the Vitamin E, rather than having to supplement the Vitamin E separately.

 The Vitamin E is manufactured in Argentina, in a GMP and FDA-registered facility.